colinligertwood/notebook/espresso.md

 # ESPRESSO

 So I got a little carried away with this.
-I've only been pulling espresso for four months or so, so take all this with a grain of salt.
+I've only been pulling espresso for several months at the time of writing, so take all this with a grain of salt.
 That said, I like the coffee I'm pulling now, and it wasn't until I learned the things I'm writing about here.
 The following only works if you have fresh beans, a burr grinder, and are you're using a single-walled (non-pressurized) basket.

 ## DOSE